EsraaKhaledMostafa/FanControllerSystem/README.md

 - Temperature-controlled fan in which the fan is automatically turned ON or OFF according to the temperature.
-- The microcontroller will continuously monitor the temperature and based on the temperature value, the microcontroller will drive the fan with certain speed by generating relative PWM signal to the DC Motor in order to rotate with varying speeds.
+- The microcontroller will continuously monitor the temperature and based on the temperature value, the microcontroller will drive the fan with a certain speed by generating a relative PWM signal to the DC Motor in order to rotate with varying speeds.